AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Abstract

 \section{Abstract}

 The aggressive performance optimizations in modern microprocessors can result in security vulnerabilities.
-For example, the timing-based attacks in processor caches are shown to be successful in stealing secret keys or causing privilege escalation.
+For example, timing-based attacks in processor caches can steal secret keys or break randomization.
 So far, finding cache-timing vulnerabilities is mostly performed by human experts, which is inefficient and laborious.
-There is a need for automatic tools that can explore vulnerabilities because unreported vulnerabilities leave the systems at risk.
+There is a need for automatic tools that can explore vulnerabilities given that unreported vulnerabilities leave the systems at risk.

 In this paper, we propose \textit{\acronym}, an automated exploration framework that finds cache timing-channel attack sequences using reinforcement learning (RL).
-Specifically, \acronym{} formulates the cache timing-channel attack as a guessing game between the attacker program and the victim program holding a secret, which can thus be solved via modern deep RL techniques. \acronym{} can explore attacks in various cache configurations without knowing design details and under different attacker and victim configurations, and can also find attacks to bypass certain detection and defense mechanisms.
-In particular, {\acronym} discovered \emph{StealthyStreamline}, a new attack that is able to bypass detection based on performance counters and has up to a $71\%$ higher information leakage rate than the state-of-the-art LRU-based attacks on real processors. {\acronym} is the first of its kind using RL for crafting microarchitectural timing-channel attack sequences and can accelerate cache timing-channel exploration for secure microprocessor designs.
+Specifically, \acronym{} formulates the cache timing-channel attack as a guessing game between an attack program and a victim program holding a secret.
+This guessing game can thus be solved via modern deep RL techniques. \acronym{} can explore attacks in various cache configurations without knowing design details and under different attack and victim program configurations. \acronym{} can also find attacks to bypass certain detection and defense mechanisms.
+In particular, {\acronym} discovered \emph{StealthyStreamline}, a new attack that is able to bypass performance counter-based detection and has up to a $71\%$ higher information leakage rate than the state-of-the-art LRU-based attacks on real processors. {\acronym} is the first of its kind in using RL for crafting microarchitectural timing-channel attack sequences and can accelerate cache timing-channel exploration for secure microprocessor designs.